Andrew-S-Rosen/cgcnn_patched/README.md

 ## Authors

 This software was originally written by [Tian Xie](http://txie.me) and [Prof. Jeffrey Grossman](https://dmse.mit.edu/faculty/profile/grossman).
-This slightly modified version was made by the Rosen Research Group.
+This slightly modified version was made by Andrew Rosen.

 ## License